 This document, or part of it, is designed as a teaching material for the wave-related Master courses at University of Brest and ENSTA-Paris Tech.
-Because the present document is trying to follow the latest advances in research - and my imperfect understanding of these - it is in permanent evolution, which unfortunately leads to the presence of errors.
-I already thank Nicolas Rascle, Nadine Paugam, Clément Gandon, and Nobuhiro Suzuki for many corrections, Jean-François Filipot for contributions and helping translate chapter 3, and Philippe Bonneton for discussions and help on the structure of chapter 13.
+Because the present document is trying to follow the latest advances in research - and my imperfect understanding of these.
+The permanent evolution unfortunately leads to the presence of errors, more so in the last chapters.
+I thank Nicolas Rascle, Nadine Paugam, Clément Gandon, Nobuhiro Suzuki and Sophia Brumer for many corrections, Jean-François Filipot for contributions and help in translating chapter 3, and Philippe Bonneton for discussions and help on the structure and contents of chapter 13.
 This version It is still not finished and some (old) parts in chapter 15-24 and following are still in French and will be translated in the coming months.
 I thank you in advance for finding any dubious or strange contents, or broken links.

+Part I

-Part I Waves in deep water
+Waves in deep water